 These ideas come from The 4 Disciplines of Execution by Sean Covey, which is book #9 on my list of the Top 10 Most Influential Leadership Books.

-What Goals Do You Want to Accomplish in 2021?
+What Goals Do You Want to Accomplish?

 Think for a minute about all you’d like to accomplish this year.
 If you’re like me and most leaders I know, you’ve set goals in all areas of your life, such as: